-- 4. This fresh instance is receptive to a strictly future occurrence of a, and to a present or future occurrence of b.
+- (ii) Before firing the transition, the inside of the macrostate must be executed.
+Inside, it is the strong abortion triggered by a that is taken, emitting v(3). - (iii) State s1 is the target, so s1 is re-entered.
+In fact, this is a fresh instance (re-incarnation) of s1. - (iv) This fresh instance is receptive to a strictly future occurrence of a, and to a present or future occurrence of b.
 Hence, the transition triggered by b is taken, and v is emitted with 5.
-State s2 is activated. - 5.
-Since state s2 has no outgoing transition, no more evolution is possible in innerMacro.
-The transition triggered by c is then fired.
-V is emitted with value 7. - 6.
-The target of the transition is macrostate innerMacro, which is re-entered.
+State s2 is activated. - (v) Since state s2 has no outgoing transition, no more evolution is possible in innerMacro.
+The transition triggered by c is then fired. v is emitted with value 7. - (vi) The target of the transition is macrostate innerMacro, which is re-entered.
 Again, it is a re-incarnation.
 This fresh instance is receptive to strictly future occurrences of c, and to a present or future occurrence of d.
-The weak abortion triggered by d is then to be taken, but before, the inside of innerMacro must react. - 7.
-The execution of innerMacro starts with emitting v with value 2 (initial arc) and enters state \$1. - 8.
-This fresh instance of s1 is receptive to a strictly future occurrence of a, and to a present or future occurrence of b.
+The weak abortion triggered by d is then to be taken, but before, the inside of innerMacro must react. - (vii) The execution of innerMacro starts with emitting v with value 2 (initial arc) and enters state s1. - (viii) This fresh instance of s1 is receptive to a strictly future occurrence of a, and to a present or future occurrence of b.
 Hence, the transition triggered by b is taken, and v is emitted with 5.
-State s2 is activated. - 9.
-Since state s2 has no outgoing transition, no more evolution is possible in innerMacro.
-The transition triggered by d is then fired. v is emitted with value 11. - 10.
-State s3 is activated, and the reaction stops.
+State s2 is activated. - (ix) Since state s2 has no outgoing transition, no more evolution is possible in innerMacro.
+The transition triggered by d is then fired. v is emitted with value 11. - (x) State s3 is activated, and the reaction stops.

-Hence, V conveys the value 3572511.
+Hence, $\mathsf{v}$ conveys the value 3\5\7\2\5\11.
 To recapitulate, a fully explainable behavior, all but obvious.

-4 Formal Presentation of SYNCCHARTS
+4 Formal Presentation of SyncCharts